 Download your IRS Report Form 8949 and Schedule D from the tax reports page in Koinly.

 Head over to your TaxAct account and follow the steps there to report your crypto transactions where you can just upload your Koinly tax reports.

 How to file crypto taxes with paper forms

 Still sticking to pen and paper filing?
 No worries, Koinly can help.
-Follow these steps:
+Read our in depth guide on how to file or follow these steps:

 Complete Form 8949 with all your taxable crypto disposal transactions.
 (Koinly does this for you).

 Report your net capital gains and losses from Form 8949 on Form Schedule D. This includes your short-term and long-term capital gains and losses.